-This paper studies the impact of skilled immigration policy frictions in the United States on technology intensive firms by age cohorts.
+This paper studies the impacts of skilled immigration policy frictions in the United States on technology-intensive firms by age cohorts.
 We use firm-level data and a general equilibrium model with endogenous firm entry and exit.
-The empirical results show that skilled immigration policy frictions directly influence young firm dynamics in technology-intensive sectors by impacting firm survival.
-Our general equilibrium model incorporates skilled foreign labor and immigration policy frictions that mimic the H-1B policy and matches the age distribution of firms in high-technology sectors, showing also that increased entry of younger firms leads to a greater exit of older firms.
+The empirical results show that skilled immigration policy frictions directly influence the dynamics of young firms in technology-intensive sectors by impacting firm survival.
+Our general equilibrium model incorporates the accumulation of skilled foreign labor, subject to immigration policy frictions that mimic the H-1B policy, and matches the age distribution of firms in high-technology sectors.
+We find that removing major immigration policy frictions increases the average productivity of firms in the economy.
+Consistent with the evidence, this increase is primarily due to the increased entry and survival of younger firms, leading to a greater exit of older, less productive firms.